axibase/atsd/configuration/entity_views.md

 Entity Tag | Name of the entity tag.
 Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:[{key-name=key-value}]:tag-name`.
 Series Value | Name of the metric for which the last value for this entity is displayed.<br>If multiple series match the specified metric and entity, the value for the latest series is displayed.
-Name Column | Entity name with a link to the editor page for the entity.
+Name Column | Entity name with a link to the entity editor.
-Label Column | Entity label with a link to the editor page for the entity.
+Label Column | Entity label with a link to the entity editor.
 Portals Column | Link to the portals page for the entity.
-Properties Column | Link to the properties page for the entity.
+Properties Column | Link to the entity properties page.
 Last Insert | Last insert date for all or one metric collected by the entity with a link to the last insert table.<br>If the column value is not specified, the last insert date is calculated for all metrics.
 The column value accepts settings in the format of `metric:[lag]`, where the optional `lag` parameter denotes the maximum delay in seconds.<br> If the last insert date for the entity is before `now - lag`, the cell is highlighted with orange background. <br> See examples [below](#last-insert).

 #### Last Insert